If you are paying to generate leads with ads on LinkedIn, you are probably using LinkedIn Forms.

 Pitfall 2: LinkedIn leads are less sales-ready

 LinkedIn lead data includes everything from the prospect’s LinkedIn account.
-That means you are getting their personal email address, cell phone number, and the job title they list on their profile.
+You are getting their personal email address, cell phone number, and the job title they list on their profile.
 Reps need more information than that, such as their work email.
 Typically the only way to accomplish this is through some form of lead enrichment tool, such as Clearbit or Zoominfo.

 Unfortunately marketers are typically presented with a catch-22 of deciding between faster lead response or lead enrichment: